Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Migraines & Tension Headaches

 Floating removes nearly all sensory triggers — light, sound, physical tension.
-Many migraine sufferers find float therapy both relieves active migraine pain and reduces frequency with regular use.
+Many migraine sufferers find float therapy helps with active migraine pain, and some report reduced frequency with regular use.
+Research on migraines specifically is still developing, so individual results vary.

 Nerve Pain & Sciatica